-Consider this: When did you last request an Uber or hail a cab and find yourself opting for a specific car brand?
+Consider this.
+When did you last request an Uber or hail a cab and find yourself opting for a specific car brand?
 Most people are so focused on getting from A to B, or just getting a car to actually show up, that the vehicle providing the transfer is a low-order consideration.
 In this framework, it’s difficult to see certain experience-centric or high-end car brands surviving if car sharing becomes the norm.
 This is further compounded if you factor in that, in the future, it’s possible no one is driving the car.
 Quite simply, emotion-free, driverless commuting does not augur well for heart-throbbing, performance vehicle brands.

 In recent years, BMW has begun relying on the tagline Sheer driving pleasure.
 Chrysler meanwhile is using Drive = love.
 Mitsubishi: Wake up and drive.
 Hyundai: Driving is believing.
 Jaguar: Don’t dream it.
 Drive it.
 Volkswagen: Drivers wanted.
 And Nissan: Just wait till you drive it.
 Not sure if you’re spotting the trend here, folks, but “drive” seems to be a fairly consistent theme—and it should be!
 For all the palaver about peak-period traffic, gridlock, and a dearth of parking spots, the truth is this: Many drivers still select a car brand on what the vehicle feels like to—wait for it—DRIVE!
 How will this sizable chunk of the driving public feel once they’re ferried around in driverless vehicles, with passenger-facing seats, no steering wheel, no throttle, and no brake to be seen in the cabin?

-Proponents of new automotive technology tell us that driver-driven cars and self-driving cars will be able to coexist, but no one has yet articulated just how this will happen.
+Enthusiasts tell us that driver-driven cars and self-driving cars will be able to coexist, but no one has yet articulated just how this will happen.
 Quite recently a Tesla on autopilot mode had a major collision with a van in the United States.
 The matter is still under investigation, but one thing is clear: Integrating computers and humans in an uncontrolled environment is unchartered water for legislators and insurers.
 Even if the driver-driven/driverless car conundrum can be overcome, questions still exist around how driverless cars will fare in a pedestrian-packed central business district on a rainy, Friday afternoon.

 The Audi Q7 I drive today has an automatic choke, and its lightweight engine block is designed to create instant oil viscosity.
 I can just start it and go, regardless of the temperature outside.
 Interestingly though, my son observes me similarly to how I once watched my dad when he was starting our Peugeot.
 And, given half a chance, my eight-year-old son always tries to slip into the driver’s seat when I’m not in it.
 This behavior is far from rational, but that’s the thing about great brands—it’s the emotion that drives you.